matuteiglesias/journal/content/Dev/2025-04-30_Executed_Redatam_and_RedX_on_Ubuntu_Linux.md

 **🕒 21:15–21:45**
 **🏷️ Labels**: Redatam, Linux, Ubuntu, Data Processing, Redx, Troubleshooting
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to execute and troubleshoot Redatam and RedX software on Ubuntu/[[Linux]] systems, focusing on data processing and software execution.
+The session aimed to execute and troubleshoot Redatam and RedX software on Ubuntu/[[Linux]] systems, focusing on [[data processing]] and software execution.

 ### Key Activities:
 - Executed Redatam7 Process using Wine on Ubuntu/[[Linux]], exploring alternatives for handling Redatam files.